severalnines/docs/user-guide/deploy.rst

 * **Vendor**
 	- Percona - Percona XtraDB Cluster by Percona
 	- MariaDB - MariaDB Server (Galera embedded) by MariaDB
-	- Codership - MySQL Galera Cluster by Codership

 * **Version**
 	- Select the MySQL version for new deployment.
-For Codership, 5.7 is available, while Percona supports 5.6 and 5.7.
-If you pick MariaDB, 10.1 and 10.2 are supported.
+For Percona, 5.6 and 5.7 are supported while MariaDB, 10.1, 10.2 and 10.3 are supported.

 * **Server Data Directory**
 	- Location of MySQL data directory.
 Default is ``/var/lib/mysql``.